lanceman2/Quickstream_dev/README.md

 - The private code is slightly more integrated than the public interfaces may suggest.
 - We wish to keep this C code small and manageable.
+- Minimize the use of CPP macros, so that understanding the code is easy and not a CPP macro nightmare like many C and C++ APIs.
+Every programmer knows that excessive use of CPP macros leads to code that is not easily understandable in the future after you haven't looked at it in a while.